Aeon AI Risk Management

 Can CyberGuard include a normal web app pentest?

 Yes.
-CyberGuard can include authorized website penetration testing, web application vulnerability testing, API security testing, and AI stack security review.
+CyberGuard is an AI-native pentest lab that can include authorized website penetration testing, web application vulnerability testing, API security testing, and AI stack security review.

 Is the work authorized-only?